connectrpc/connectrpc.com/docs/node/testing.md

 With this approach, you can run a full HTTP server over TCP, and use your clients under test to call procedures, asserting that the result matches expectations.
 The big benefit is that you get a behavior that is closest to a real deployment.
-It lets you get closest to a production deployment and will factor in test other processes that your server might interact with, including middleware.
+It lets you get closest to a production deployment and will factor in other processes that your server might interact with, including middleware.
 The big drawback is that it requires a lot of legwork to get a working server setup for your tests.